About CHRT

 Samantha Iovan

-Associate Director, Health Policy
+Director of Health Policy

-Before joining Michigan Medicine, Iovan managed multiple population health policy projects at the University of Michigan Gerald R. Ford School of Public Policy.
+Before joining Michigan Medicine, Samantha managed multiple population health policy projects at the University of Michigan Gerald R. Ford School of Public Policy.
 Funded by the Robert Wood Johnson Foundation Policies for Action signature research program, she led data collection and analysis efforts to understand health care financing models and interventions to address super-utilizers of acute care.

-Iovan holds a master’s degree in public health from Wayne State University and a bachelor’s degree from the University of Michigan.
+Samantha holds a master’s degree in public health from Wayne State University and a bachelor’s degree from the University of Michigan.

 “[C]urrent approaches are not having an impact on the pervasive problem of a small set of patients who are responsible for a disproportionate share of health care costs," writes Samantha Iovan.
 "The only way to adequately address the needs and costs of super-utilizers is to identify new and effective types of interventions—or intervention combinations—ensuring individuals are actually receiving interventions that work.”